Promoting the Health of Women Throughout Their Lives

 Areas of Focus

-In collaboration with partners at UT Health Austin, Seton Healthcare Family, CommUnity Care Health Centers, Reproductive Medicine Associates of Texas and others, the Department of Women’s Health is committed to delivering value-based programs with a person- and family-centered approach.
+In collaboration with partners at UT Health Austin, Ascension Seton, CommUnity Care Health Centers, Reproductive Medicine Associates of Texas and others, the Department of Women’s Health is committed to delivering value-based programs with a person- and family-centered approach.
 Areas of clinical focus include general obstetrics and gynecology, gynecologic oncology, maternal-fetal medicine, urogynecology and female pelvic medicine and reconstructive surgery, family planning and reproductive endocrinology and infertility.